Skip to Main Content

 Choice #3: Request a Payment Plan

-Ask your client how much they can afford to repay.
+Consider how much you can afford to repay each month.
 Ask your local SSA office for a payment plan for that amount.
 SSA can agree to plans to pay as little as $10 per month.
-The form you need is Form SSA-634, Request for Change in Overpayment Recovery Rate (PDF).

 Helpful Tips for Handling an Overpayment Notice